About My Sponsors:

-A bit thing these days is people wanting to know about the sponsorship details of hikers and their sponsors.
+A big thing these days is people wanting to know about the sponsorship details of hikers and their sponsors.

 I have been saying the same thing for years, and I will just share it here for the entire world to know and see:

 Yes, I have a few sponsors.
-None of them are professional (as in, they pay me money) sponsorships.
-When it comes to getting free gear from my sponsors, the rule that I have is I pretty much never take full production gear from companies that sponsor me.
-Less than 1% of the gear that I own was given to me, for free, by my sponsors, if they have been full production gear (that is, if you can go buy it on their website).
+None of them are professional sponsorships (as in, none of them they pay me money.)
+When it comes to getting free gear from my sponsors, the rule that I have is I rarely take full production gear from companies that sponsor me.
+In fact, less than 1% of the gear that I own was given to me, for free, by my sponsors, if it is full production gear (that is, if you can go buy it on their website).

 I do a LOT of alpha/beta/proto testing for my both companies that sponsor me and those that do not sponsor me.
 That does result in me getting a fair bit of gear throughout the year, however none of it is full production gear, and typically a lot of the gear that I test never makes it into production – that is, of course, why folks like me do what it is we do, to help companies know what ideas they have are going to work, not work, need reworking, or whatnot.